5 June 2021

 Where do we meet?

 The start and finish point is in Vauxhall Pleasure Gardens (Spring Gardens), Vauxhall Walk, London SE11 5HL, because the route is circular.

 What will the terrain be like?

-We trek on well troded city pavements so it's likely to be hard underfoot The route is mainly flat with a few minor inclines.
-As we are trekking around England's most popular city prepare to come by other tourists and locals and some parts of the route may be congested.
+We trek on well trodden city pavements so it's likely to be hard underfoot.
+The route is mainly flat with a few minor inclines.
+As we are trekking around London prepare to come by tourists and locals, and some parts of the route may be congested.

 How long will it take?